Tools and Methods for Digital Technology

 Over the course of the semester there will be three projects focusing on different aspects of digital media production.
 All projects for the semester will be tied together through the use of common source material.
-In fall 2018 we will find inspiration by engaging with current and historical issues that relate to modern art history, as well as the history of technology as it relates to the consumption of popular culture.
+In spring 2020 we will find inspiration by engaging with the history and contemporary world of comics production.

 - Bitmap graphics: Scaling and cropping images, resolution, image formats, use of layers, image adjustments/enhancement, selections in Photoshop.
 Using flatbed scanners to digitize print material.

 - Research techniques: Using open-access images, creative commons licenses, and locating appropriate instructional tutorials to expand technical knowledge

 - Art history and design: Visual language of 2-D design, history of collage and photomontage.